#440: Talking to Notebooks with Jupyter AI Transcript

 35:16 Yeah.

-35:19 The first thing is that the prompt is first expanded into essentially a table of contents.
+35:16 So slash generate, the first thing is that the prompt is first expanded into essentially

-35:30 And when you pass a JSON schema included in your prompt, the language model will be much more, will have a much higher likelihood of returning exclusively an object, a JSON object that matches that JSON schema that you had initially provided.
+35:30 And when you pass a JSON schema included in your prompt, the language model will be much

-35:46 So in our case, we generate a table of contents and then we take that table of contents.
+35:45 So in our case, we generate a table of contents.

-35:51 And then we say for each section, we do this in parallel, like generate us some code cells that are appropriate for teaching this section of the document.
+35:51 And then we say for each section, we do this in parallel, like generate us some code cells

-36:00 So for example, for Matplotlib, right?
+36:00 So for example, for matplotlib, right?

 36:03 Like maybe the first section is your first, like generating your first plot, plotting 3D functions.